Poojavpatel/Tech-stack/Javascript/README.md

 say.apply(person1, ['Hello']); // Hello Jon Kuperman
 say.apply(person2, ['Hello']); // Hello Kelly King
 ```

+Bind returns a new function with a specified `this` value and initial arguments.
+It does not invoke the function immediately.
 ```js
 // Bind
 var person1 = {firstName: 'Jon', lastName: 'Kuperman'};